 Aside from the impressive buildings, Lecce is a quintessentially southern-Italian town, its many piazzas and palazzos flanked by an army of cafés, bars and restaurants.
 Piazza Sant’Oronzo, the main plaza, is a perfect spot in which to base yourself and watch the world – and locals – go by over an early-evening gelato.
 The relaxed atmosphere is worlds apart from Rome’s frenetic bustle.

-But that’s not to say Lecce’s stuck in a timewarp.
+But that’s not to say Lecce’s stuck in a time warp.
 Quite the opposite is true, judging by all the exciting recent arrivals – attractive bars like La Strada del Vino, where cheese and wine pairings seduce, and lots of chic stores complementing an already-impressive centro storico shopping scene.
-There’s also La Fiermontina (pictured below), a lovely, art-filled boutique hotel which opened recently.

 Nor is Lecce the only local gem.
-Other interesting nearby towns include seafront Otranto and its summer Jazz Festival, and the fortified island port of Gallipoli, a charmer on the Ionian coast.
+Other interesting nearby towns include seafront Otranto with its summer Jazz Festival, and the fortified island port of Gallipoli, a charmer on the Ionian coast.